wp-plugins/projectmanager/readme.txt

 * BUGFIX: fixed intinite loop for getting random datasets if there are not more datasets in the database than the number to obtain
 * BUGFIX: fixed directory creation issue
 * BUGFIX: fixed several stripslashes issues in project title, dataset names and metadata and formfield labels
+* BUGFIX: fixed issue with duplicated countries in database upon multiple deactivation/activation of plugin

 = 3.1.7.9 =
 * NEW: updated TinyMCE button to allow formfield IDs and page IDs selection from dropdown menus